 Local area research

-2. Kitchen equipment – cutlery, utensils, pots and pans as well as tea towels and electronic equipment
+• Kitchen equipment – cutlery, utensils, pots and pans as well as tea towels and electronic equipment

-3. University supplies – stationery, laptop, chargers, notepads and a rucksack
+• University supplies – stationery, laptop, chargers, notepads and a rucksack

 Personalise your room

-You can enhance your cooking skills by learning from friends and family.
-Record these recipes and tips in a meal planner so you can save time by planning ahead.
-This also has the bonus of being able to budget properly during your food shop as you know which ingredients to buy and you will not impulse shop.
+You can enhance your cooking skills by learning from friends and family, make a note of these recipes and tips in a meal planner so you can save time by planning ahead.
+This also has the bonus of being able to budget properly during your food shop as you know which ingredients to buy, and you will not impulse shop.

 Take a look at your universities’ Student Union pages and find out about societies that you may be interested in joining during fresher’s week.
 This is an excellent opportunity to make new friends and occupy your spare time.
 Interested in sport?
-Universities have a myriad of different sporting teams that you will be able to join and have trials for – don’t forget your kit!
+Universities have a myriad of different sporting teams that you will be able to join and have trials for – don’t forget your sports kit!